A Complete Guide to ESG Program Management

 While this kind of visibility can provide context to portfolio-wide performance, it can also foster a sense of accountability at the site-level.
 Providing transparency into the status of individual buildings and projects demonstrates your organization's commitment to energy efficiency, and helps drive engagement from site-level team members who are responsible for implementing these crucial measures.

 Finally, you need to be able to put your portfolio's progress into context.
 To measure how your efforts track with those of other organizations, choose a platform that can allow you to benchmark your performance against similar portfolios.

 Look to the ESG reports that other large organizations make publicly available.
 Keep abreast of industry research on the latest trends and developments, and leverage industry standards like ENERGY STAR and GRESB to see how your portfolio stacks up.

-Utilizing data automation and analytics platforms can drastically streamline and empower your portfolio’s reporting capabilities and performance.
-Automating invoice and utility bill processing will alleviate the burden of manual labor on your employees.
-Visualizing data increases your ability to discover consumption trends and identify top and bottom performances portfolio-wide.
+Utilizing data automation and analytics platforms can drastically streamline and empower your portfolio's reporting capabilities and performance.
+Automating invoice and utility bill processing alleviates the burden of manual labor on your employees.
+Visualizing data increases your ability to discover trends and identify top and bottom performers portfolio-wide.
 Validation engines reduce the likelihood of billing errors and mitigate the risk of late fees.

 Step SevenPromote Your Performance